March 18th, 2019

 However, it is important to note that it is the peer group’s median-level return that has struggled.
 Over the long term, there are particular active portfolios that consistently perform well against their peers and provide ample active returns over the benchmark, net-of-fees.

-The Investment Metrics’ global asset manager database was utilized to review the global, all-world, international, all-world ex.
+Using The Investment Metrics’ global asset manager database, we reviewed the global, all-world international, all-world ex.
 U.S., and emerging markets large-cap equity peer groups.
 The 3-year net-of-fees annualized return was used for each portfolio and compared to the overall peer group, as well as their primary benchmarks.
 This figure was calculated on a monthly basis over the past 5 years.
-The portfolios that had the highest average peer group ranks from January 2014 through December 2018 are shown in the tables below.
-Additionally, we highlighted the average active return of these portfolios over the same time period.
-This analysis was done in order to identify the most consistent performers.
+The portfolios that had the highest average peer group rank from January 2014 through December 2018 are shown in the tables below.
+Additionally, we highlighted the average active return of these portfolios over the same time period in order to identify the most consistent performers.

 The benefit of active management is the opportunity to increase your wealth compared to what the index has to offer.

 As more and more asset managers offer products in different areas of the capital markets, it’s reasonable to think the peer group median-level performance would gravitate down towards the index.
 Whereas, with a strong due diligence process from institutional investors, the most consistent managers are offering plans between 2% and 5% active returns (approximately) over the long term, net-of-fees (as shown in the tables below).